Configuration syntax

 • exclude - list of file patterns to ignore when running checks.
 This option takes precedence over include, so if a file path matches both include & exclude patterns, it will be excluded.

-• relaxed - by default, pint will parse all files in strict mode, where all rule files must have the exact syntax Prometheus expects:
+• relaxed - by default, pint will parse all files in strict mode, where all rule files must have the exact syntax Prometheus or Thanos expects:

 groups: